Fishing License Information

 - A fishing license is required of any person 15 years of age or older wishing to catch or take fish in any freshwater stream or pond in the state (except as noted below).

-- A fishing license can be obtained at any city or town clerk’s office or from authorized agents such as bait and tackle shops and some retail department stores.
+- A fishing license can be obtained on-line at RIO.RI.GOV, from authorized agents such as bait and tackle shops, retail department stores, as well as some city and town clerk offices.

 - RI fishing licenses are reciprocal with Connecticut only for Beach Pond, Killingly Pond, Hazard Pond, and Peck Pond, and with

-- The fishing license must be worn so that it is visible and must be shown upon request.
+- The fishing license must be available and shown upon request.

 - The fishing license expires on the last day of February annually.